-Disaster Recovery (DR) is one concept that is more than a need for many IT firms, globally, especially the ones with well-established infrastructure capabilities.
+Disaster Recovery (DR) is a concept that is more than a need for many IT firms globally, especially those with well-established infrastructure capabilities.

-While creative and continuous development have become key to success over the period, early risk recovery or overcoming failures is one major aspect that firms are looking at now.
+While creative and continuous development have become key to success over the period, early risk recovery or overcoming failures is one major aspect that firms are now examining.

-Disasters, either natural or human-made, affect critical business functioning of any organization.
+Disasters, either natural or human-made, affect the critical business functioning of any organization.

-Outage is one of many disaster concerns companies are worried about as a cause behind significant downtime of their operations.
-Security breaches, software errors and hardware failures are among most-common scenarios that lead to outages.
+Outages are one of many disaster concerns companies worry about as a cause of significant downtime in their operations.
+Security breaches, software errors, and hardware failures are among the most common scenarios that lead to outages.

 Firms are looking at Disaster Recovery and business continuity strategies as a solution to avoid loss of productivity and revenue caused by disasters.

-However, many firms report high costs, requirement of huge resource and difficulty in implementation & management in adopting commercial solutions as part of their DR strategy.
+However, many firms report high costs, the requirement of huge resources, and difficulty in implementation and management when adopting commercial solutions as part of their DR strategy.

 This is where cloud appeared a choice!